zsiki/ls/doc/source/usersguide.rst

 Add new point to the Coordinate list
 ::::::::::::::::::::::::::::::::::::

 In the *Add new point* dialog you can manually add new point to the coordinate list.
-The *Add new point* dialog can be opened for the *SurveyingCalculation* menu.
+The *Add new point* dialog can be opened from the *SurveyingCalculation* menu.
-The *Point ID*, *East*, *North* fields must be filled, iothers are optional.
+The *Point ID*, *East*, *North* fields must be filled, the others are optional.
 Use the *Add* button to add the point to the coordinate list.
 The *Add* button saves the new point and resets the form.
 The *Close* button closes the dialog window.